List of Timeless characters: Lucy Preston

 Lucy Preston (Abigail Spencer) is a history professor trying to follow her mother's footsteps.
-She suffers from claustrophobia after having nearly drowned in a car accident while she was in college.
+She has claustrophobia after having nearly drowned in a car accident while she was in college.
 Aside from history, Lucy is fluent in French.
 One night, she is recruited by Homeland Security and Mason Industries to the "Lifeboat" team with Wyatt and Rufus as a history advisor to stop Garcia Flynn and recover the "Mothership".
 Throughout the team's adventures, Lucy personally encounters Flynn, who reveals that he possesses a journal she will write in the future.
 Following the Hindenburg mission, Lucy is left reeling over her mother no longer dying of cancer, her sister never being born, and being engaged to a man who is a complete stranger.
 In addition, she finds out that her mother lied about who her biological father is.
 After several arguments, Carol reveals her biological father is Benjamin Cahill, whom Lucy discovers is part of Rittenhouse.
 Since Rittenhouse members are all descendants, Cahill tells Lucy that she's also a part of Rittenhouse.
 Lucy refuses to be a part of Rittenhouse, aiming to stop them.
 When the team travels back to 1954, Lucy gets the help of her grandfather to help bring Rittenhouse down.
 The plan works, and they get enough evidence to arrest Rittenhouse members.
 Just as Lucy gets permission to get Amy back using the time machine, she discovers that Carol is also part of Rittenhouse.

 In season two, Lucy is kidnapped by Rittenhouse but later joins Carol and Emma in 1918 France to save Nicholas Keynes.
 She reunites with Wyatt and Rufus, who were led to believe she was dead, and reveals her plan to stop Rittenhouse, even if it meant killing herself.
 Emma discovers her plan, but Wyatt shows up and saves Lucy.
 Carol and Emma escape with Nicholas, while Lucy returns with Wyatt and Rufus.
 Lucy starts a romantic relationship with Wyatt, but when he discovers his wife, Jessica, is alive again, Lucy backs off.
 When Jessica realizes Lucy loves Wyatt, Lucy convinces her to stay and give Wyatt a second chance.
 Lucy befriends Flynn while dealing with her heartbreak, and finds out that a future version of herself gave Flynn the journal.
 While dealing with Rufus' death, Lucy is shocked when a second Lifeboat appears with Lucy and Wyatt from the future, offering to help the team save Rufus.

 Lucy Preston is named after Bill S. Preston, Esquire, the first main protagonist of the Bill & Ted franchise.